-Luxembourg held a parliamentary election on Sunday, June 7, 2009, simultaneously with elections to the European Parliament.
+Luxembourg held an early parliamentary election on Sunday, October 20, 2013, following the collapse of Prime Jean-Claude Juncker's coalition government in the wake of a spy scandal.
 An overview of the proportional representation system used to choose members of the Grand Duchy's unicameral legislature - the Chamber of Deputies - is presented here.

-The election statistics presented in this space are derived from results published by the Grand Duchy of Luxembourg official elections website and Luxembourg's Statistics Portal.
+The election statistics presented in this space are derived from results published by the Grand Duchy of Luxembourg official elections website - which has detailed 2013 election results in French - and Luxembourg's Statistics Portal.
 However, since voters may choose as many Chamber candidates as there are constituency seats to be filled (see below), party vote totals were obtained by dividing list results by the total number of seats (with fractions rounded to obtain whole number figures), and the results were then aggregated for each political party.
 Moreover, it should be noted that the sum of votes cast for parties will not equal the total number of valid votes due to the fact that some electors vote for fewer candidates than the number of available seats.

 The legislature of the Grand Duchy of Luxembourg, the Chamber of Deputies, is composed of 60 members directly elected by universal adult suffrage every five years.
 Chamber seats are filled in four multi-member constituencies, where political parties present lists of candidates.
 Electors cast as many votes as there are seats to be filled.
 Electors may select a single list, and in this manner vote for every candidate on the list, but they may also cast up to two votes for any candidate, or combine candidates from different lists - a practice known in French as panachage.
 Voting is compulsory in Luxembourg.